-Alice Villalobos discusses the facts about early neutering and its potential impact on pets.
+Alice Villalobos, DVM, discusses the facts about early neutering and its potential impact on pets.

 Early neutering has become the norm in the U.S. Some states are asking voters to pass initiatives requiring citizens to sterilize their pets no later than puberty.
 Overpopulation is the driver.